saheersk/saheersk/README.md

 Full Stack Developer
 --------------------

 I am a full-stack developer concentrating on Python Django and React js.
+I started learning this in my college first year on the online platform.
+Now I learned full-stack development for beginners to advanced.
+In the frontend I use React js and in the backend Python Django.
+Now I improving my skills by doing projects and freelance work.
+I have already worked as a freelance for 6 months.

 *   🌍  I'm based in India
 *   ✉️  You can contact me at [saheersk46@gmail.com](mailto:saheersk46@gmail.com)